petrizhang/crisp/README.md

-# tispp
+# Crisp
-Tispp: Yet Another Lisp Interpreter Written in C++ Template
+Crisp: Compile Time Interpreter for Lisp Written in C++ Templates

-## About Tispp
+## About Crisp
-Tispp is a lisp-like DSL built upon C++ templates.
+Crisp is a lisp-like DSL built upon C++ templates.
-Users could consider Tispp as a lisp interpreter which interprets lisp programs at C++ compile time.
+Users could consider Crisp as a lisp interpreter which interprets lisp programs at C++ compile time.

-With Tispp, users could easily build compile-time programs by an extremely friendly syntax, rather than manually writing tedious C++ templates code.
+With Crisp, users could easily build compile-time programs by an extremely friendly syntax, rather than manually writing tedious C++ templates code.

-Just like lisp, Tispp is a simple but powerful functional programming language.
-The core features of Tispp include immutable variables, lambdas, lexical scope and closures, and recursive functions.
+Just like lisp, Crisp is a simple but powerful functional programming language.
+The core features of Crisp include immutable variables, lambdas, lexical scope and closures, and recursive functions.

-Further more, **all operations in Tispp are accomplished at compile time**.
-It is the most attractive and awesome feature of Tispp.
+Further more, **all operations in Crisp are accomplished at compile time**.
+It is the most attractive and awesome feature of Crisp.
 ## Examples
 ### Closure
 ```cpp